I want to go abroad for medical treatment

 - The treatment is in the legal healthcare package of the country to which you are going for treatment.

-We pay the costs through a health insurance fund in the country where you receive the treatment.
-Therefore, the treatment must be part of the legal care package in the country to which you are going.
-We will check this before we give you permission for the treatment.
+We pay the costs of your treatment to the country where you receive the treatment.
+Therefore, the treatment must be part of the legal care package in the country you are going to.